HospitalRun/planning/README.md

-# HospitalRun planning
+# HospitalRun planning repo

-A place for planning and discussing all of the things that aren't related to the codebase itself.
+This is a place for the core maintainers to plan and discuss all of the things that aren't related to the codebase itself.